 619-296-7591

-Chinese Herbal Medicine in San Diego
+Chinese Herbs in San Diego

 What Is Chinese Medicine?

-Chinese Medicine is unique in its written history.
-There is a continuous written record, including thousand of case studies, spanning 2200 years.
 Chinese Medicine is not “folk medicine” but was developed by the educated intelligentsia of ancient China.
 It is an empirical system based on close observation of large numbers of people over a long period of time.
+It does use the gains of folk medicine.

 Can I Come in for a Chinese Herbal Diagnosis without getting Acupuncture?